PratikMishra-debug/PratikMishra-debug/README.md

 # 👋 Hi, I'm Pratik

 ## 🚀 About Me
-B.Tech CSE student passionate about Web Development, Java, Python and AI/ML.
+B.Tech CSE student passionate about Web Development, C++ , Python and   Cloud Computing .
+I am Here To Build and rock and code

 ## 💻 Tech Stack